pascalkrautm/002---Audio-News-Podcast-Generator/README.md

     @staticmethod
         def print_help():
         """Returns the help description"""
+            helper_description = ("",
-        helper_description = ("To generate the RSS feed, you need to answer several questions."
+                                  "To generate the RSS feed, you need to answer several questions."
-                              "Below are these questions with their purpose for clarification and understanding:", "-In the first step you need to enter your desired topics so that the present program" " can search the Internet according to your entered interests", "-You will then be asked whether you want the news to be generated as a pdf, mp3 or" " voice-speak.
-If you choose the pdf or mp3 variant, please note that the result will" " be saved in the 'data' folder.
-If you decide for pdf, there is nothing more to do in " " the following.",
-                              "-If you use the mp3 or voice-speak variant there are further questions to consider" " You have to set the voice rate, language and volume for your output."
-                              " You will be asked if you want to use the default settings."
-                              " Note: When you start the program for the first time, these settings are not yet" " available, so you have to define the parameters once.
-You can change the parameters" " at any time at this point") for value in helper_description:
+                                  "Below are these questions with their purpose for clarification and understanding:", "-In the first step you need to enter your desired topics so that the present program" " can search the Internet according to your entered interests.", "-You will then be asked whether you want the news to be generated as a pdf, MP3 or" " voice-speak.
+If you choose the pdf or MP3 variant, please note that the result will" " be saved in the 'data' folder.
+If you decide for PDF, there is nothing more to do, " " accept entering the name you wish for you file. ", "-If you use the MP3 or voice-speak variant there are further questions to consider" " You have to set the voice rate, language and volume for your output. " " You will be asked if you want to use the default settings. " " Note: When you start the program for the first time, please note to enter your " " desired parameters.
+Otherwise the program will start with the default parameters " " set by us.
+You can change the parameters at any time according to your preferences.", "")
+            for value in helper_description:
                 print(value)

 get_keyword provides the user input as topics to the PodcastGenerator.
 Also, the previous class is implemented to this function.
 This will provide there manual to the user when typing "h" instead of any topic.